 My vision was great until I went to University.
 Peering through the dimly lit lecture theatre filled with 300 students, squinting to see the text on the slide projected onto the wall trashed my long-range vision.
 I also noticed that my night vision decreased significantly too.

-I got glasses for those times I absolutely needed them – when I couldn’t sit near the front of the class, or when driving late at night with fatigue making my vision worse – but I tried to use them as little as possible.
+I got glasses for those times I absolutely needed them – when I couldn’t sit near the front of the class or driving late at night with fatigue making my vision worse – but I tried to use them as little as possible.
 My father is an optometrist and he told me that the more you rely on glasses, the weaker your eye muscles become, and the more you need to wear your glasses!

 Well, in recent years the Bates Method for improving your vision through a combination of relaxation and strengthening exercises has become increasingly popular.
-With many spin-offs offering a specialized version of it and therapists who are trained to walk you through the process – teach you, guide you, and keep you on track, just like personal trainer.
+With many spin-offs offering a specialized version of it and therapists who are trained to walk you through the process – teach you, guide you, and keep you on track, just like a personal trainer.

 Easy Things to Maintain & Improve Eye Health